PDF 283 KB

 SA Health apologises for any inconvenience.

-The Ambulance Service dashboard was developed to assist improved patient access to Emergency Departments in metropolitan Adelaide.
+The Ambulance Service dashboard was developed to assist improved patient access to Emergency Departments (ED) in metropolitan Adelaide.

 The dashboard consists of the following six sections:

-The content of all sections (except Ambulance) is drawn from the existing Emergency Department and Inpatient dashboards and provides a near real time combination of patient flow data.
+The content of all sections (except Ambulance) is drawn from the existing ED and Inpatient dashboards and provides a near real time combination of patient flow data.
 It includes information about average ambulance clearance times and the number of ambulances at hospitals for 30 minutes or more in the previous three hours.

 More information about the Ambulance Services dashboard is available on the Ambulance Service dashboard fact sheet (PDF 170KB).